r4tangUCSD/league-red-vs-blue/README.md

 ## Baseline Model

-Describe your model and state the features in your model, including how many are quantitative, ordinal, and nominal, and how you performed any necessary encodings.
+My baseline model uses Logistic Regression.
+These are the features in the baseline model:

+-"side:" A nominal variable that is either red or blue.
+As explored earlier, the blue side is more likely to win, so I include it as a feature that could help predict a team's victory.
+Since this a nominal variable, i use OneHotEncoder().

+-"goldat10:" A quantative variable.
+A team in League of Legends needs money to buy items and upgrade their champion's stats.
+If a team has a lot of gold early on in a game, it follows that they'll probably have more resources to help them win.

+-"killsat10:" A quantative variable.
+In League of Legends, kills temporarily take enemy champions out of the game and also awards a player bonus gold.
+Like "goldat10", this variable probably also is correlated with 'result.'

  Report the performance of your model and whether or not you believe your current model is “good” and why.

 Tip: Make sure to hit all of the points above: many projects in the past have lost points for not doing so.